Cena-Studio/openai-spring-boot-starter/README.md

 // ERROR because the latestVersion no longer exists chatCompletionOne.switchVersion(latestVersion);
 ```
-ATTENTION: When rolling back to an early version, the child branches will be discarded to keep the context safe.
+**ATTENTION** When rolling back to an early version, the child branches will be discarded to keep the context safe.
 Developers should be careful when switch to a version that is not the latest version of a branch.